sassoftware/viya4-iac-azure/docs/user/AzureHelpTopics.md

 echo $TF_VAR_subscription_id
 ```

-## How to Create Service Principal Using the Azure CLI
+## How to Create a Service Principal Using the Azure CLI

 A Service Principal is effectively a "user" that you create in order to enable automated tools, like Terraform, to access Azure services on your behalf.
 You give it a role with only the permissions needed to execute the tasks that the Service Principal performs on your behalf.